xcore/sw_motor_control/doc/sw-guide/api.rst

     This is the number of poles in the motor.
 It is therefore ratio of the number of electrical rotations to each physical rotation.

+**USE_CAN**

+    When defined, the CAN controller in included in the executable.
+This option is mutually exclusive with Ethernet.

+**USE_ETH**

+    When defined, the Ethernet controller is included in the executable.
+This option is mutually exclusive with CAN.

+**TCP_CONTROL_PORT**

+    When the Ethernet controller is included, this is the TCP port that the server listens on, for receiving control information.

+**MIN_RPM*

+    The minimum RPM that the controllers can set.

+**MAX_RPM**

+    The maximum RPM that the controllers can set.

 ADC
 ---